xixiaofinland/sf.nvim/README.md

 perfect.
 You may encounter cases where it doesn't function correctly in certain codebases.
 To address this, the LSP jump-to-definition is enhanced by ctags.

+If you don't yet know what ctags is, it's wise to google "ctags in vim" to prepare a bit more.

 Ctags is ideal in this scenario because:
-- it is natively supported by Nvim/Vim, although you need to install `ctags` yourself
+- It is natively supported by Nvim/Vim, although you need to install `ctags` yourself
 - The default `<C-]>` key in Nvim will first attempt to jump with LSP and fall back to ctags if LSP fails

 There are several versions of ctags, this repo uses [universal